UPDATE: A Guide on the Harmonization of International Commercial Law

 Since World War II, international trade has grown exponentially and with it the importance of international law.
 With the increased business between companies in different nations, the need for increased harmonization of commercial laws has become apparent.
 Knowledge of international commercial law has become important for the transactional lawyer, even those outside major metropolitan areas.
 Several years ago, LexisNexis and the International Bar Association jointly sponsored a survey of attorneys in eight countries, including the United States.
 The results of the survey reveal that while the practice of law is still largely domestic, the convergence of laws in certain areas, particularly trade and investment, is occurring.
 The vast majority of the attorneys surveyed then believed that the international standardization of trade and investment law would be beneficial.

 This guide collects sources for these harmonized commercial laws and leads the legal researcher to Internet sources on this complicated area of international law.
 The guide begins with a discussion of the intergovernmental organizations (in some cases supranational) whose purpose is to harmonize commercial laws.
 The guide then identifies the important treaties that have harmonized commercial law, particularly the law of the sale of goods, and finally identifies research institutes that support the harmonization of commercial law.
 I have purposefully excluded conventions dealing with the transport of goods, the taking of evidence, insolvency, arbitration and procedural matters from this article.
 Documents of GATT and the World Trade Organization are also excluded.
-An excellent guide to international trade sources -- International Trade Law Sources on the Internet -- is available here.
+An excellent guide to international trade sources, International Trade Law Sources on the Internet, is available at the LLRX.com website.

 One of the overarching goals of the European Union is the harmonization of private law as part of the development of the internal market.
-The acquis communautaire refers to the body of European Union (“EU”) law that must be adopted by each Member State upon joining the European Union.
-A significant part of the acquis includes uniform commercial law, which is a tool in developing the internal market.
+The internal market comprises “an area without internal frontiers within which the free movement of goods, persons, services and capital is ensured” (TFEU art.
+26).
+The acquis communautaire refers to the body of European Union (“EU”) law that must be adopted by each Member State upon joining the EU.
+The chapters of the acquis are available here.
+A significant part of the acquis includes uniform commercial law, which is a tool used for developing the internal market.
 The harmonization of contract law among EU member states has occurred thus far by the passage of directives and regulations, two types of EU legislation.

 In 1989, the European Parliament first proposed the adoption of a European Civil Code.
 1989 O.J.
-(C 158); 1994 O.J.
-(C 205); 2000 O.J.
-(C 377).
-The European Commission responded to the Parliament’s call in a Commission document, COM (2001) 398, 2001 O.J.
+(C 158) 400; 1994 O.J.
+(C 205) 518; 2000 O.J.
+(C 377) 326.
+Throughout the 1990s, the European Parliament and European Commission issued a variety of documents regarding the harmonization of EU contract law.
+Finally, in 2001, the European Commission responded to the Parliament’s call in a Commission communication to the Council and Parliament, [On European Contract Law, COM (2001) 398 final (July 11, 2001), 2001 O.J.
 (C255) (Sept.
-9, 2001).
+13, 2001)].
 Annex I of this document summarizes the acquis communautaire that deals with private law, in particular, the law of contract.
 Annex II summarizes relevant international treaties dealing with substantive contract law issues.
 Annex III analyzes the structure of the then existing EU directives on contract law and relevant international treaties.
-Documents published in the Official Journal of the European Union (or O.J.) after January 1, 1998, are available in full-text online.
+Documents published in the Official Journal of the European Union (or O.J.) since the first edition (1952) are available in full-text from the EUR-Lex – Official Journal of the European Union website.

-The European Commission organized this network of experts who aid in the development of the “common frame of reference” called for in the Action Plan.
-Members include attorneys and consumer groups among other stakeholders in the development of European contract law.
+The European Commission organized this network of experts who aided in the development of the common frame of reference.
+Members included attorneys and consumer groups among other stakeholders in the development of European contract law.

 The EU has harmonized selected national laws of Member States in the process of creating a unified internal market.
 A detailed discussion of European Union law, types of EU legislation, the legislative process and EU institutions is beyond the scope of this article.
-However, several useful research guides on EU law are available including:
+However, a number of useful research guides on general EU law as well as specific legal topics are available including:

-This intergovernmental organization was created pursuant to the Treaty on the Harmonization of Business Law in Africa among Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Comoros, Congo, Cote d’Ivoire, Gabon, Equatorial Guinea, Mali, Niger, Senegal and Togo.
-Oct.
-17, 1993, 1997 Journal Officiel de l’OHADA, No. 4, (Official Journal of the Organization for the Harmonization of Business Law in Africa (OHADA)), November 1, 1997, available online .
-The Treaty was revised Oct.
-17, 2008.
-Membership has now expanded to sixteen with the addition of Guinea and Guinea-Bissau.
+This intergovernmental organization was created pursuant to the Treaty on the Harmonization of Business Law in Africa, which was signed October 17, 1993 (1997 Journal Officiel de l’OHADA, No. 4, (Official Journal of the Organization for the Harmonization of Business Law in Africa (OHADA)), November 1, 1997).
+The Treaty was revised October 17, 2008.
+The original members of OHADA include Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Comoros, Congo, Cote d’Ivoire, Gabon, Equatorial Guinea, Mali, Niger, Senegal and Togo.
+Membership has now expanded to seventeen with the addition of Guinea, Guinea-Bissau, and most recently the Democratic Republic of Congo.

 The treaty creates the institutions and structure for the harmonization of the law of contract, business organizations, securities, bankruptcy and arbitration in the member states, principally Francophone nations in Africa.
 A Common Court of Justice and Arbitrage based in Abidjan, Cote d’Ivoire, is available to hear disputes.